onflow/docs/docs/tools/toolchains/index.md

 ## Emulator

-[The Flow Emulator](./emulator/index.md) is a lightweight tool that emulates the behavior of the real Flow network, packaged via CLI.
+[The Flow Emulator](./emulator/index.md) is a lightweight tool that emulates the behavior of the real Flow network, packaged via Flow CLI.

 ## FCL Dev Wallet